Huangpu, Guangzhou: Key Projects and Companies

+Expansion of Application Scenarios

+The application scenarios for the low-altitude economy in Huangpu District are expanding, covering areas such as logistics distribution, urban management, environmental monitoring, emergency rescue, and tourism.
+Particularly, the application of drone technology in urban logistics and emergency rescue offers new solutions for smart city management.

+Future Development Prospects

+With the national policy's further opening up of low-altitude sectors and the maturity of technologies like drones, the low-altitude economy in Huangpu District is expected to play an increasingly significant role in the economic structure.
+In the future, the district may see further breakthroughs in smart manufacturing of low-altitude aircraft, the construction of low-altitude transportation systems, and the development of related service industries.

+Overall, the low-altitude economy in Guangzhou's Huangpu District is in a stage of rapid growth and shows great potential for development, driven by policy support and technological innovation.

 Industry Clusters

 Huangpu district is home to four industry clusters.
 First, the China-Singapore Guangzhou Knowledge City (CSGKC) focused on knowledge-intensive economy and future industries.
 Second, Huangpu Lingang Economic Zone focused on service industries.
 Third, Guangzhou Science City focused on innovation and research and development.
 Fourth, Guangzhou International Biotech Island focusing on biomedicine.
 All of them are supported through national subsidies and preferential policies.